aulisius/ToH/README.md

 ToH
 ===

-CLI Game : Tower of Hanoi using C++
+CLI Game : Tower of Hanoi using C++  and Java

 The game works fine.

 Bugs :
-      Number is lost when Rule Beak occurs.
+      None so far.

 Future :

 Planning to make this game into 2D/3D game.

-For 2D : SFML/SDL ? ping me at aulisius7[at]gmail[dot]com
+For 2D : SFML/SDL ?

-For 3D : Unity3d/MonoGame/Ogre3d ? ping me at aulisius7[at]gmail[dot]com
+For 3D : Unity3d/MonoGame/Ogre3d ?

+ping me at aulisius7[at]gmail[dot]com